-If you’re unable to become pregnant after treatment with medication or surgery, your doctor may refer you and your partner to NYU Langone’s Fertility Center, where our nationally renowned experts offer consultations and treatment for a variety of fertility problems.
+If you’re unable to become pregnant after treatment with medication or surgery, your doctor may refer you and your partner to NYU Langone’s Fertility Center or NYU Langone Reproductive Specialists of New York, where our experts offer consultations and treatment for a variety of fertility challenges.

 It may be possible to manage fibroid-related chronic pain with psychological and integrative medicine therapies, including cognitive behavioral therapy, hypnosis, and relaxation training.
 Your NYU Langone doctor can refer you to a psychologist, pain management specialist, or a practitioner of integrative medicine.
 All of these specialists are trained in treating women with chronic pelvic pain.

 Fibroids can interfere with a woman’s quality of life.
 Doctors at NYU Langone can refer you to psychologists and support groups to help you manage fibroid-related chronic pain or infertility.